 Now shading is difficult.

-- In the first place, it’s sometimes difficult to decide exactly where the shadows should really be: that’s a question about design.
+1. It’s sometimes difficult to decide exactly where the shadows should really be: that’s a question about design.

-- In the second place, it’s sometimes difficult to put shadows where they should be.
+2. It’s sometimes difficult to put shadows where they should be.

 But it’s also possible that there’s something to learn about the specific technique we teach – in particular about how to use a blender.